asoudi1987/chatgpt-prompts/TEMPLATE.md

   });

-  // Use the Accountant prompt of ChatGPT let res = await prompt.accountant("Why am I still broke as a software engineer?");
+  // Use the Accountant prompt of ChatGPT let res = await prompt.accountant(
+    "Why am I still broke as a software engineer?",
+  );
   console.log(res.text);

-  res = await prompt.accountant("How do I not become broke as a software engineer?");
+  res = await prompt.accountant(
+    "How do I not become broke as a software engineer?", );
   console.log(res.text);

   res = await prompt.accountant("Am I a software engineer?");